cocassel/sequence-of-events-user-activity-charts/README.md

 # user-activity-dashboard
-An RShiny dashboard application that visualizes user activity logs for the haptic design website, Macaron.
+An RShiny dashboard application that visualizes user activity logs for the haptic design website, Macaron. <br />
 Macaron: http://hapticdesign.github.io/macaron/

 RShiny dashboard features Sequence of Events Charts made using ggplot2 that visualize a user's interactions